Make your Lisbon trip fantastic. The streets are uneven hills are real and the light is beautiful. What you wear needs to work with all that.

 In the summer, many tourists wear shorts and bermudas, oversized T-shirts, and sneakers.
-I also see many women wearing lovely summer dresses and people wearing as little as possible.
+Some people dress very simply while others are more put together.

 Don’t worry about blending in.